i-vishi/github-pr-android-app/README.md

 # GitHub PR Android App
-An android app to see closed pull requests og a public GitHub Repository
+An android app to see closed pull requests of a public GitHub Repository

 ## Overview